-- most income tax exclusions other than housing allowance, parsonage value, meals or lodging furnished for the employer's convenience, and the foreign earned income exclusion - salary reduction contributions (elective deferrals) to a tax-sheltered annuity plan (403(b) plan) if included in your gross income above - pension payments or retirement allowances you receive for your past ministerial services - unreimbursed employee business expenses

-• business expenses that were not deducted on Schedule C due to the allocation of a portion of the business expenses to the tax-free housing allowance pursuant to the requirements of IRC Section 265(a)(1), better known as the "Deason Rule"
+- most income tax exclusions other than housing allowance, parsonage value, meals or lodging furnished for the employer's convenience, and the foreign earned income exclusion - salary reduction contributions (elective deferrals) to a tax-sheltered annuity plan (403(b) plan) if included in your gross income above - pension payments or retirement allowances you receive for your past ministerial services if included in your gross income above - unreimbursed employee business expenses - business expenses that were not deducted on Schedule C due to the allocation of a portion of the business expenses to the tax-free housing allowance pursuant to the requirements of IRC Section 265(a)(1), better known as the "Deason Rule"

-Step 2: Part I (line 4)
+Step 2: Part I (Line 4)

 Ministers (and other taxpayers who are self-employed for Social Security) can reduce their taxable earnings by 7.65 percent, which is half the Social Security and Medicare tax paid by employers and employees.
-To do this, multiply net earnings from selfemployment times 0.9235 on line 4.
+To do this, multiply net earnings from selfemployment times 0.9235 on Line 4.
 Self-employment taxes are paid on the reduced amount.

-Step 3: Part I (line 12)
+Step 3: Part I (Line 12)

-The self-employment tax for 2022 is totaled on this line.
-The self-employment tax rate for 2022 is 15.3 percent, which consists of the following two components:
+The self-employment tax for 2023 is totaled on this line.
+The self-employment tax rate for 2023 is 15.3 percent, which consists of the following two components:

-- 1. a Medicare hospital insurance tax of 2.9 percent calculated on Line 11, and - 2. an old-age, survivor and disability (Social Security) tax of 12.4 percent calculated on Line 10.
+- 1. an old-age, survivor and disability (Social Security) tax of 12.4 percent calculated on Line 10, and - 2. a Medicare hospital insurance tax of 2.9 percent calculated on Line 11.

-For 2022, the 2.9 percent Medicare tax applies to all net earnings from self-employment regardless of amount.
-For 2022, the 12.4 percent Social Security tax applies to only the first \$147,000 of net self-employment earnings.
-(For 2023, the maximum earnings subject to Social Security tax is \$160,200.)
+For 2023, the 2.9 percent Medicare tax applies to all net earnings from self-employment regardless of amount.
+For 2023, the 12.4 percent Social Security tax applies to only the first \$160,200 of net self-employment earnings.
+(For 2024, the maximum earnings subject to Social Security tax is \$168,600.)